ozdemircibaris/analytics-sdk/README.md

 - **🔐 Multi-layer authentication** - Secure your analytics with API keys, client IDs, and secrets
 - **📄 Custom event payloads** - Track any data that matters to you
-- **🕒 Automatic metadata collection** - We capture timestamps, session IDs, and browser info
+- **🕒 Automatic metadata collection** - We capture timestamps, browser, device, and session info
 - **📤 Event batching** - Events are sent in batches to minimize network requests
 - **🛡️ Error handling** - Built-in error handling and retry logic